 The priorities have been established through consultation with the sector and as a response to priorities identified through:

-- Play Wales’ review of the 22 local authority Play Sufficiency Assessments 2016
+- Play Wales’ review of the 22 local authority Play Sufficiency Assessments 2016 and 2019

 - The All Wales Strategic Play Network